-A few of the questions people have asked each other in the StoryCorps® Legacy family interviews facilitated in the hematology department at Children’s Hospitals and Clinics of Minnesota include: “Why do you love me?”
+A few of the questions people have asked each other in the StoryCorps® Legacy family interviews facilitated in the hematology department at Children’s Minnesota include: “Why do you love me?”
 “How did you feel when they told you I had hemophilia or sickle cell disease?”
 “What kinds of things do you like to do together?”
 “What’s the most challenging thing about living with hemophilia or sickle cell disease?”

 So far, by sharing their stories, families have made meaning of their experience and embraced the program.
 The program soon will be implemented in other clinics at Children’s in the near future.

 Maybe you’ve heard of StoryCorps® or listened to their stories.
 StoryCorps® is a national oral-history program sponsored by National Public Radio that gives people of all backgrounds and beliefs the opportunity to record, preserve and share their life stories.
 So far, more than 80,000 people have recorded their story since 2003.
 Many people have heard of StoryCorps® by listening to its weekly broadcast on NPR.

 StoryCorps® Legacy focuses on the stories of families of people affected by serious or chronic illnesses.
 Legacy partners with several hospitals and specialty health care centers, nationwide.
 Because Legacy is privately funded by a grant, there is no direct cost to utilize the program.

 Children’s currently is facilitating Legacy interviews with the families of kids who have bleeding disorders such as hemophilia and von Willebrand’s disease and families of children with sickle cell disease.
 The partnership with the sickle cell population is particularly important because, historically, there are few research projects or special programs that have been available to these families.